Cocker Spaniel Shedding

 So if you are looking for a non-shedding Cocker, you may want to contact Zoe Toce at Castletop.
 Her puppies were featured in the Dogs 101 show on Animal Planet, the segment on Cocker Spaniels.

-My Cocker Spaniel that I got from Castletop is the most intelligent dog, and he also has the sweetest temperament of any of my dogs so far.
+My Cocker Spaniel that I got from Castletop is the most intelligent dog.
+He also has the sweetest temperament of any of my dogs so far.

 He is intelligent and loves everyone and every animal, even cats.
 He is amazing.